1976 Philadelphia Legionnaires' disease outbreak: Epidemiology

 The U.S. Center for Disease Control mounted an unprecedented investigation and, by September, the focus had shifted from outside causes, such as a disease carrier, to the hotel environment itself.
 In January 1977, the Legionella bacterium was finally identified and isolated and was found to be breeding in the cooling tower of the hotel's air conditioning system, which then spread it through the building.
 This finding prompted new regulations worldwide for climate control systems.

 Complicating the situation was a fear among the public that the original cluster of 14 cases, six of whom died within a few days of each other, represented an outbreak of swine flu.
 The total number of cases reached 211, and of those, 29 had died.
-At the time of the outbreak, epidemiological investigation protocols did not include active participation by both the laboratory specialists and investigators.
+At the time of the outbreak, epidemiological investigation protocols did not include active participation by both laboratory specialists and investigators.
 No effective communication existed between scientists in the field interviewing patients, and those in the laboratory testing specimens.

 Discovery of Legionella pneumophila

-While the Centers for Disease Control responded rapidly, as did the Pennsylvania Health Department, it took six months for the CDC microbiologist Joseph McDade to discover the cause of the outbreak.
+While the Center for Disease Control (as it was called in that era) responded rapidly, as did the Pennsylvania Health Department, it took six months for the CDC microbiologist Joseph McDade to discover the cause of the outbreak.
 He initially thought the cause was viral because blood and tissues from the patients failed to grow bacteria when incubated in culture medium.
 His subsequent attempts to isolate the viral agent in eggs included antibiotics to kill off "contaminating" bacteria.
 It was only when he omitted the antibiotics that the bacteria grew in eggs.
 Attempts to reproduce the disease in mice, the standard laboratory animal model, also failed.
 The disease was finally produced in guinea pigs.
 The CDC announced the discovery at a press conference on January 18, 1977.
 The bacterium was later named Legionella pneumophila.

 Legionella pneumophila is the most common cause, but sometimes other species of Legionella bacteria also cause Legionnaires' disease.
 The terms "Philadelphia fever" and "Legion fever" appear to have been used at the time of the outbreak and for shortly thereafter, although at least one 2008 source which covers disease in a historical narrative sense also included "Legion Fever" as alternate name.
 Both the World Health Organization in 2018 and the United States Center for Disease Control and Prevention (CDC) in 2017 only use the term Legionnaires' disease to refer to the serious version with pneumonia.